The population of Albania

 How long is a person expected to live?
 This is measured through the indicator life expectancy.

 It can be expressed as the life expectancy at birth, which is the number of years a new-born baby can expect to live.
-In 2018 the female life expectancy is 80.5 years and 77.4 years for males.
+In 2021 life expectancy at birth was estimated 74.4 years for males and 78.7 years for females.

 Fig. 3 Life expectancy